thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-MAX-VALUE-BY-RISK.md

 The rule will be evaluated with the following logic:

+1. The handler determines if the rule is active from the supplied action.
+If not, processing does not continue past this step.
-1. The processor receives the ID of the account-max-value-by-risk-score rule set in the application handler.
+2. The processor receives the ID of the account-max-value-by-risk-score rule set in the application handler.
-2. The processor receives the risk score of the user set in the app manager.
+3. The processor receives the risk score of the user set in the app manager.
-3. The processor receives the U.S. dollar value of all protocol supported tokens owned by the to address and the U.S. dollar value of the transaction.
+4. The processor receives the U.S. dollar value of all protocol supported tokens owned by the to address and the U.S. dollar value of the transaction.
-4. The processor finds the `max value` value for the risk score.
+5. The processor finds the `max value` value for the risk score.
-5. The processor checks if the transaction value + current balance total is less than the risk score `max value`.
+6. The processor checks if the transaction value + current balance total is less than the risk score `max value`.
 If total is greater than `max value`, the rule reverts.

+applied to can be found at [ACTION_TYPES.md](./ACTION-TYPES.md)**

 ###### *see [ApplicationRiskProcessorFacet](../../../src/protocol/economic/ruleProcessor/ApplicationRiskProcessorFacet.sol) -> checkAccountMaxValueByRiskScore*